Richard Dragon: Fictional character biography

-Richard Drakunovski
+Pre-Crisis on Infinite Earths

 As a teenage sneak thief in Japan, young Richard Dragon broke into a dojo outside of Kyoto to steal a priceless jade Buddha.
 Before he could get away, Dragon was caught and beaten by the dojo's teenage student, Ben Turner.
 O-Sensei, the dojo's master, saw something worth nurturing in Richard, and for the next seven years taught Ben and Richard, side by side, mastery of the martial arts.
 Richard came to find an inner peace, only using his skill when absolutely necessary.
 Once he felt there was nothing more he could teach them, the O-Sensei left the two.
 Turner and Dragon were recruited by Barney Ling, head of the law-keeping espionage agency known as G.O.O.D.
 (Global Organization of Organized Defense), to join the organization.
 Together Ben and Richard would defeat the corrupt businessman Guano Cravat, foiling his plans to instigate a war for his own benefit.
 Ben and Richard founded a martial arts dojo in Manhattan, and Richard would go on to battle international threats such as Telegram Sam, the Preying Mantis, the League of Assassins, and his former superior, Barney Ling.

 Thirsty for revenge, Cravat would arrange for the murder of Carolyn Wu-San, one of O-Sensei's god-daughters.
 Aided by Barney Ling, Cravat tricked Carolyn's sister, Sandra Wu-San, into believing Dragon was the murderer.
 Consumed with a need for revenge, Sandra trained to the peak of human capability, mastering martial arts to defeat Dragon.
 When the two masters finally met in battle, however, Dragon was able to show Sandra that Cravat had deceived her.
 Without Dragon's death as a goal, Sandra no longer had a need for her martial arts mastery.
 Sensing she needed guidance, Dragon helped her to explore the spiritual side of martial arts.
 Ultimately deciding that she was Sandra no more she rechristened herself "Shiva".
 She fought crime with Dragon and Ben Turner until the three parted ways.
 Turner, brainwashed by the villainous Sensei of the League of Assassins, became the renegade Bronze Tiger.
 Dragon decided to retire, devoting himself to teaching others.
 Lady Shiva became one of the world's greatest assassins.